Jehovah's Witnesses practices: Evangelism

 Specialized "territory" maps of residential and commercial areas are prepared within the boundaries of each congregation's territory and distributed to publishers who are responsible for preaching within that area.
-Witnesses are instructed to fill out monthly report slips on their preaching activity, listing the hours spent, publications placed with householders, and the number of "return visits" made to households where interest had been shown formerly.
-The reports are used to help measure the "spirituality" of individuals and to establish the eligibility of men as congregation elders and ministerial servants.
+Witnesses are instructed to fill out monthly report slips about their preaching activity.
+For many years, these reports included the number of hours spent preaching, along with the amount of literature placed and the number of Bible studies conducted.
+As of November 2023, most members are only required to report that they engaged in any preaching activity for the month as well as the number of Bible studies conducted; members who have agreed to a specific hour requirement—for example, pioneers—still report the number of hours.
+The reports are used to help measure the spirituality of individuals. and to establish the eligibility of men as congregation elders and ministerial servants.
 A Witness who fails to report for a month is termed an "irregular publisher".
 One who has not turned in a field service report for six months consecutively is termed an "inactive publisher".

 Witnesses have, in the past, used a wide variety of methods to spread their faith, including information marches, where members wore sandwich boards and handed out leaflets, to sound cars (car-mounted phonographs), and syndicated newspaper columns and radio segments devoted to sermons.
 Between 1924 and 1957, the organization operated a radio station, WBBR, from New York.
 Since 2011, the Witnesses have engaged in "public witnessing" in metropolitan districts and fairs using tables, carts, and literature displays.
 The Watch Tower Society operates a website, JW.org, which provides access to Watch Tower Society literature and video streaming.

-During the COVID-19 pandemic, Jehovah's Witnesses have focused on alternative methods of evangelism such as online web applications, telephone, email, SMS texting, and postal mail.
+During the COVID-19 pandemic, Jehovah's Witnesses focused on alternative methods of evangelism such as online web applications, telephone, email, SMS texting, and postal mail.